maemo-leste/maemo-user-guide/source/chapters/email.rst

      |email-account-imap|

    #. **Incoming server* (IMAP4)** - The address of the :term:`IMAP` version 4 mail server (The asterisk ***** shows that this is required data)
-   #. **Secure autentication** - Use a secure way of authentication
+   #. **Secure authentication** - Use a secure way of authentication

-          .. note:: :ref:`summary:Unexpected behavior`: This option doesn't seeem to do anything.
+          .. note:: :ref:`summary:Unexpected behavior`: This option doesn't seem to do anything.

    #. **Secure connection** - Use an encrypted connection to the server